-Companies primarily engaged in the upstream business are covered under our methodology for independent exploration and production companies.
-Companies primarily engaged in the downstream business are covered under our methodology for refining and marketing.
-Companies primarily engaged in the midstream energy business are covered under our methodology for midstream energy, and midstream energy project financings are rated under applicable project methodologies, including our methodology for generic project finance.
-Companies primarily engaged in the chemicals business are covered under our methodology for the chemical industry.
+Companies primarily engaged in the upstream business are rated using our methodology for independent exploration and production companies.1 Companies primarily engaged in the downstream business are rated using our methodology for refining and marketing.
+Companies primarily engaged in the midstream energy business are rated using our methodology for midstream energy, and midstream energy project financings are rated under applicable project methodologies, including our methodology for generic project finance.
+Companies primarily engaged in the chemicals business are rated using our methodology for the chemical industry.